-Harvard team cracks the code for new drug resistant superbugs
+Harvard team finds new drug resistant superbugs

 To make matters worse, in 2002 a new MRSA with resistance to even the last-line drug vancomycin (VRSA) appeared.
 Since the first case in Michigan, there have been at least 11 other well-documented cases in New York, Pennsylvania, Delaware and more in Michigan.
 Scientists at the Centers for Disease Control, Harvard University and elsewhere have been working to determine the origin of these VRSA, to understand why they have turned up, and to understand the risk of spread.
 Most VRSA occurred in foot and limb infections of diabetics who are often in and out of health care facilities.
 Each of these infections is believed to have had multiple bacteria, an MRSA plus a vancomycin resistant bacterium called Enterococcus (or VRE).
 VRE has caused vancomycin resistant hospital-acquired infections since the 1980s.